Pacific Access Category Resident Visa

 Earn enough money

-If both you and your partner have job offers, you can combine the money from both jobs, if both jobs meet the job offer requirements — except only 1 job needs to be for full-time work.
+If both you and your partner have job offers, you can combine the money from both jobs.
+The jobs must meet the job offer requirements.
+Only 1 job needs to be for full-time work.

-If you are invited to apply for residence, you will need to provide evidence, such as employment agreements.
+If you are invited to apply for the Pacific Access Category Resident Visa, you will need to provide evidence, such as your or your partner's employment agreement.

 Note